-Callahan State Park is a 7.8 mile moderately trafficked loop trail located near Framingham, MA.
+Callahan State Park is a 7.8 mile moderately trafficked loop trail located near Framingham, Massachusetts.
 The trail is good for all skill levels and primarily used for hiking, walking, mountain biking, and ice climbing.
 Dogs are also able to use this trail.

 I love the trails and know them by heart I go so often!
 A pond for pups to splash and frolicking.

 Love this spot! tons and tons of trails to explore with some really nice ponds and views.
 One of the closest places to Boston where you can actually get deep enough into the woods to be completely removed from the noise of the outside world